JNRowe/vim-configs/dein.rst

 ``jedi-vim``
 ''''''''''''

-    “A VIM binding to the jedi autocompletion library”
+    “A VIM binding to the :pypi:`jedi` autocompletion library”

 ::